ppy/osu-wiki/news/2026/2026-04-24-osutaiko-world-cup-2026-finals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/1541323">Noffy</a></p>

 The biggest difference for me was actually directly making full sections of the storyboard itself this year, where in BUZZ CUTZ I mainly oversaw the story, emotional support for everyone working on it, and providing assets and supporting ideas as needed.
 The elements of the story I helped incorporate into BUZZ CUTZ partly reflected personal fears I hold, spurred by memories of when an illness totally ruined my hearing for a month before and how I couldn't interact with anyone in the same way for a while.
 There was a very certain feeling packed in there of "present, but seperated".
-So ON.UR.MARKS… being able to show the ability for someone who started off alone being able to connect with others, create things, and help out was a lot of fun and healing too.
+So ON.UR.MARKS... being able to show the ability for someone who started off alone being able to connect with others, create things, and help out was a lot of fun and healing too.
 I think that progression reflects a lot of the joy of connecting and creating in a group.
-Even when we're lonely, we have the power to support each other! …And enjoy our Isekai life!!
+Even when we're lonely, we have the power to support each other! ...And enjoy our Isekai life!!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10365024" style="background-image: url('/wiki/shared/avatars/Sakura006.jpg')"></a>